CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

 Optimizations were tested by running each implementation, referred to as 'brute force', 'uniform', and 'coherent', on Boid counts ranging from 5,000 to 1,000,000.
 Implementations were also tested on CUDA block sizes ranging from 128 threads to 1,024 threads.
+Single-step execution time was smoothed by an infinite horizon filter with alpha=0.95.

 ## Peak and Steady-State Rates